Water Deer Taxonomy - True Deer

 Anatomical and molecular data suggest that Chinese water deer are most closely related to the Roe deer.
 In the UK they are certainly the species with which they are probably most likely to be confused, particularly, as here, with a Roe doe in winter coat. - Credit: Marc Baldwin

-In 1898, French naturalist Édouard Troussart proposed that the water deer should be placed within its own subfamily, separate from the roe deer, and created Hydropotinae.
-This placement of Hydropotes was subsequently presented by Australian zoologists Colin Groves and Peter Grubb during the 1980s, largely based on its lack of antlers (see below).
-George Simpson, in his 1945 opus on the classification of mammals, also considered some separation between roe and water deer was required, proposing the tribe (a taxonomic grouping that splits families) Hydropotini.
-Both Hydropotinae and Hydropotini appear in the literature today, although they have largely fallen out of use.
-Indeed, genetic, behavioural and hair structure studies all suggest a very close relationship between roe and water deer and indicate such a split is unwarranted.
+In 1898, French naturalist Édouard Trouessart proposed that water deer should be placed in their own subfamily, separate from the roe deer, and established Hydropotinae.
+This arrangement was subsequently supported by Australian zoologists Colin Groves and Peter Grubb in the 1980s, largely on the basis of the species' lack of antlers.
+George Simpson, in his 1945 classification of mammals, also considered some separation between roe and water deer warranted, proposing the tribe Hydropotini – a taxonomic rank that subdivides families.
+Both Hydropotinae and Hydropotini appear in the literature, though neither is now widely used.
+Genetic, behavioural, and hair-structure studies all point to a very close relationship between roe and water deer, suggesting that such a separation is unwarranted.

-Emmanuel Douzery and Ettore Randi, Université Montpellier used a mitochondrial gene called cytochrome b (cyt b) as a molecular marker to infer the relationships within the Cervidae and found that water deer were nested within the Capreolinae, with “pronounced affinities” to roe deer.
-In other words, Hydropotes and Capreolus are what we call sister taxa (i.e., more closely related to each other than they are anyone else) and together they form the sister clade to the North American mule and white-tailed deer (Odocoileus).
-The following year, Ettore Randi and colleagues identified a rare configuration of one mitochondrial protein that was shared by roe and water deer, providing additional support for a Capreolus-Hydropotes clade.
-In their paper to the Proceedings of the Royal Society of London, the researchers advocated placing Hydropotes in the subfamily Capreolinae alongside the roe deer.
-A team of German anatomists, led by Wilfried Meyer at the School of Veterinary Medicine Hannover, reached the same conclusion based on their analysis of hair cuticle structure published in 2001.
+The molecular evidence is particularly compelling.
+Emmanuel Douzery and Ettore Randi at the Université de Montpellier used the mitochondrial gene cytochrome b (cyt b) as a molecular marker to reconstruct relationships within the Cervidae, finding that water deer nested firmly within the Capreolinae, with pronounced affinities to roe deer.
+In other words, Hydropotes and Capreolus are sister taxa -- more closely related to each other than to any other genus -- and together form the sister clade to the North American mule deer and white-tailed deer (Odocoileus).
+The following year, Randi and colleagues identified a rare mitochondrial protein configuration shared by roe and water deer, providing further support for a Capreolus-Hydropotes clade; in their paper in the Proceedings of the Royal Society of London, they advocated placing Hydropotes within the Capreolinae alongside the roe deer.
+A team of German anatomists led by Wilfried Meyer at the School of Veterinary Medicine Hannover reached the same conclusion from an analysis of hair cuticle structure, published in 2001.

-Two analyses published in 2006, one by Memorial University biologist Steven Carr and colleagues and the other from a team led by Clément Gilbert and co-workers at the Muséum National d'Histoire Naturelle in Paris, arrived at the same rough grouping of telemetacarpalian deer.
-Both suggested that the Capreolinae consists of three clusters, or tribes: Capreolini (Capreolus and Hydropotes); Alceini (Alces); and Odocoileini (Rangifer + American genera).
-This broad arrangement was also arrived at by Museum für Naturkunde Berlin researcher Nicola Heckeberg.
-Heckeberg's exhaustive analysis of the systematics of the Cervidae, published in PeerJ during 2020, applied morphological, nuclear, mitochondrial, molecular combined, and total evidence analysis; all supported Hydropotes as the sister taxa of Capreolus and that together these genera formed the Capreolini.
+Two analyses published in 2006 -- one by Memorial University biologist Steven Carr and colleagues, the other by a team led by Clément Gilbert at the Muséum National d'Histoire Naturelle in Paris -- arrived at the same broad grouping of telemetacarpalian deer.
+Both proposed that the Capreolinae consists of three tribes: Capreolini (Capreolus and Hydropotes); Alceini (Alces); and Odocoileini (Rangifer and the American genera).
+This arrangement was corroborated by Nicola Heckeberg of the Museum für Naturkunde Berlin, whose exhaustive analysis of cervid systematics, published in PeerJ in 2020, drew on morphological, nuclear, mitochondrial, and combined total-evidence approaches; all supported Hydropotes as the sister taxon of Capreolus, and both genera together as the Capreolini.

 Chinese water deer cluster with the New World cervids and together with the Roe (Capreolus capreolus), they form a sister clade with the moose (Alces alces). - Credit: Marc Baldwin

-Taking the morphological, genetic, and behavioural data together, the current state of play is broadly that three tribes make up the Capreolinae subfamily: the Rangiferini (reindeer, brockets, white-tailed, mule, marsh, pampas, pudu and taruca/huemul); the Alceini (moose or Eurasian elk); and the Capreolini (roe and water deer).
-As such, the taxonomic structure of the Chinese water deer is considered to be:
+Taking the morphological, genetic, and behavioural data together, the current situation is broadly one of three tribes making up the Capreolinae subfamily: the Rangiferini (reindeer, brockets, white-tailed, mule, marsh, pampas, pudu, and taruca/huemul); the Alceini (moose or Eurasian elk); and the Capreolini (roe and water deer).
+As such, the taxonomic structure of the Chinese water deer can be considered as follows:

 Kingdom: Animalia (Animals)